 Commits filtering does not apply to builds started with UI, API or scheduled build.

-skip_commits.message setting allows skipping commits with a message matching regular expression.
+skip_commits.message setting allows skipping commits with a message title matching regular expression.

 For example, the following configuration won’t start new builds on commits with